"They say that travel broadens the mind 'til you can't get your head out the door". - Elvis Costello.

 Michael lives in New York and Virginia.

 Sherry Amatenstein is a journalist, author and psychotherapist.
-Her latest book is an anthology, How Does That Make You Feel: True Confessions From Both Sides of the Therapy Couch and she also wrote, The Q & A Dating Book, Love Lessons From Bad Breakups, and The Complete Marriage Counselor.
+Her latest book is the anthology, How Does That Make You Feel: True Confessions From Both Sides of the Therapy Couch .
+She also wrote, The Q & A Dating Book, Love Lessons From Bad Breakups, and The Complete Marriage Counselor.
 Her great love is travel journalism, and she has travelled the globe from Kenya and Alaska to Finland, Costa Rica, Belize, Hawaii and Australia, as well as many fabulous spots closer to her New York City home.
-More importantly it opened the door for her to write about human interest issues such as the street kids in Rio de Janeiro and ‘witches camps’ in Ghana.
+More importantly travel writing opened the door for her to write about human interest issues such as the street kids of Rio de Janeiro and ‘witches camps’ in Ghana.
 She has authored travel-related stories for numerous publications like Hemispheres, Pace, New York Daily News, Toronto Star, and New Jersey Star Ledger, Redbook, Woman’s Day and For the Bride.